emmajanedrews/base-template/join-our-team.md

 First, in addition to working hard and taking advangates of the support and systems we offer, both Sue and Ana realized an increase in their income in part due to a rise in the average price per sale.
 At Lake Realty, we receive a lot inquiries from buyers and sellers whose interests lie in properties on or near the lake.
 In general, these properties are more expensive, resulting in higher commissions.

-Second, both Sue and Ana are relatively new to Lake Realty.
-On average, our agents have been with Lake Realty for seven years—well above the industry average of three years, as noted in the NAR’s 2016 Members Profile.
-Your income and growth are determined by your effort—not your tenure.
+Second, both Sue and Ana are relatively new to Lake Realty. &nbsp;On average, our agents have been with Lake Realty for seven years—well above the industry average of three years, as noted in the NAR’s 2016 Members Profile. &nbsp;I want to emphasize that your income and growth are determined by your effort—not your tenure.

 If you want the benefits of joining a local, full-service brokerage with a cutting-edge compensation plan, then I would like to extend the opportunity for you to join Lake Realty.